• Empowering California

 Housing: Affordable, Safe, and Sustainable Communities

 The soaring cost of housing is forcing families out of California, hollowing out the middle class and putting unbearable pressure on working people.
-A one-bedroom apartment can cost over $4,000 in a safe neighborhood—this is unacceptable.
 As governor, I will take bold, balanced action to ensure Californians can afford to live and thrive in their communities by:

-I’ll streamline the permitting process and reform outdated zoning laws to make it easier and faster to build homes—especially multi-family and mixed-income developments in urban areas.
+I’ll streamline the permitting process and reform outdated zoning laws to make it easier and faster to build homes.
 At the same time, we must ensure these homes are built to higher quality standards and provide enough space to meet the needs of families.
 Multi-family and mixed-income housing should prioritize options like townhomes, triplexes, duplexes, and row homes—housing types that offer more livable space than traditional small apartments.
-Local governments that take real steps to boost housing supply will receive direct state incentives and infrastructure support. - Tackling Out-of-Control Rents
+Local governments that take real steps to boost housing supply will receive direct state incentives and infrastructure support.

 California can—and must—be a place where working and middle-class families can build a life, not just survive.
 Let’s fix the system and restore the dream of affordable, safe, and sustainable living.